 The Playful Math Education Carnival (formerly “Math Teachers at Play”) is a monthly collection of mathy fun: tips, tidbits, games, activities, and more.

 It’s like a free online magazine of mathematical adventures.
 If you like to learn new things and play around with ideas, you are sure to find something of interest.

 We normally schedule the Playful Math Education carnival for the third week of each month, with the exact day of publication left to the host blogger’s discretion.

-- Current edition: Playful Math Education Carnival 136 at nebusreasearch
+- Current edition: Playful Math Education Carnival 140 at Find the Factors

 - 2021: All months are open, if you like to plan that far ahead.

 - Browse all the past editions of the Playful Math Education blog carnival on Pinterest or by scrolling backward down my blog.